tpehrson123/hafb-cpp-fundamentals/Module2/TO2-1/README.md

   - pay rate
   - gross pay

-The hours worked, pay rate, and gross pay values are to be printed with two digits after the decimal place.
+The hours worked, pay rate, and gross pay values are to be printed with `two digits` after the decimal place.
 The name is to be printed in first last form.
+Hint: Use `setprecision` and `fixed` from the `<iomanip>` [library](http://www.cplusplus.com/reference/iomanip/setprecision/)

-Close the output file.
+`Close` the output file.

 ---
 ---

 ## Part 5: PRINT PAYROLL DATA TO A FILE

-Now add the WritePayrollDataToFile function.
-This function has six parameters.
+Now add the `WritePayrollDataToFile` function.
+This function has `six` parameters.
 - a string, the name of the file to write to, including the path, filename, and extension
 - four arrays
    - an array of type double for hours worked during the pay period